bmancini55/building-lightning/src/app2/part7.md

 ## Exercise: Implement `handleInvoice`

 Next on the docket, we need to process invoices we receive from our Lightning Network node.
-The `handleInvoice` is called every time an invoice is created or fulfilled by our Lightning Network node.
+The `handleInvoice` is called every time an invoice is found, created or fulfilled by our Lightning Network node.
 This method does a few things to correctly process an invoice:

 1. checks if the invoice settles the current chain tip.
 Hint look at the `settles` method on the `Invoice`.
 If the invoice doesn't settle the current chaintip, no further action is required.
 1. If the invoice does settle the current chaintip, it should call the `settle` method on `Link` to settle the `Link`.